 Psy.D.
 Schools and Colleges in the U.S.

-A Doctor of Psychology (Psy.D.) program prepares graduates for careers as practicing clinical psychologists.
+A Doctor of Psychology (Psy.D.) program prepares graduates for careers as practicing clinical psychologists by building on a foundation of clinical, research-based and behavioral psychology.
 When choosing a Psy.D. program, students may want to consider program accreditation and concentrations.

 How to Choose a Psy.D.
 School